kamilkrz/smalltv-boilerplate/README.md

 ## Setup
 1. Clone the repository to your local machine.
 2. Install the required libraries for Arduino development.
-3. Upload the code to your ESP8266 using the Arduino IDE or PlatformIO.
+3. Upload the code to your SmallTV using the Arduino IDE or PlatformIO.

 ## File Structure
 - **src/**: Contains the main application code.